IkhwanAL/IkhwanAL/README.md

 - 💼 [LinkedIn](https://linkedin.com/in/ikhwan-a-latif-0413a7202/)
 - 📧 ikhwanal235@gmail.com

-> A great way to learn is to build something, even what you building is half finish, but hey you learn something right.
+> build something is a great way to learn something, even what you building is half finish, but hey you learn something right.